-Pinning down the pain: Schwann cell protein plays major role in neuropathic painMarch 27th, 2013 in Neuroscience /
+Pinning down the pain: Schwann cell protein plays major role in neuropathic painMarch 27, 2013 in Medicine & Health / Neuroscience

 An international team of scientists, led by researchers at the University of California, San Diego School of Medicine, says a key protein in Schwann cells performs a critical, perhaps overarching, role in regulating the recovery of peripheral nerves after injury.
 The discovery has implications for improving the treatment of neuropathic pain, a complex and largely mysterious form of chronic pain that afflicts over 100 million Americans.